vishnumaiea/KiExport/Readme.md

 ## Installation

+KiExport uses the [**KiCad-CLI**]((https://docs.kicad.org/8.0/en/cli/cli.html)) tool to generate the files.
+You should have a KiCad version installed in your system to use this tool.
+You can download and install the latest version of KiCad from [here](https://kicad.org/download/).
+After installation, browse to the installation folder and find the `bin` directory where the `kicad-cli.exe` file is located.
+Add the `bin` folder to your system path.

 You can clone/fork the project to obtain a copy of the repository in your system using the following command.
 Git should be installed and available on the path.

 ```